steadybit/extension-grafana/README.md

 ## Register the extension

-Make sure to register the extension at the steadybit platform.
+Make sure to register the extension on the Steadybit platform.
 Please refer to the [documentation](https://docs.steadybit.com/integrate-with-steadybit/extensions/extension-installation) for more information.

 ## FAQ